-When your days are packed with meetings, workouts, appointments, work, and a social life, sometimes the only time to eat is when you’re on the go.
-Which is why we’re big fans of portable snacks and meals here at Greatist.
+When your days are packed with meetings, appointments, errands, and a social life, sometimes the only time to eat is when you’re on the go.
+Which is why we’re big fans of portable snacks and meals.

 So we went on a mission to find as many recipes as possible that we could eat with our hands.
-After all, pretty as that mason jar salad may be, we’ve forgotten to also pack a fork a few too many times (oops).
-These dishes reimagine favorites into breads, pies, and even muffins, so you can forget about utensils—just bring a napkin (because you still want to look civil when eating with your hands).
+No utensils required.
+After all, pretty as that mason jar salad may be, we’ve forgotten to pack a fork a few too many times (oops).
+These dishes reimagine favorites into breads, pies, and even muffins—just bring a napkin (if you still want to look somewhat civil when eating with your hands).

 There’s nothing more delicious than a pile of chicken wings.
 There’s also nothing messier.
 These little pies wrap up all that tangy, spicy flavor into a portable package.
 Cooking bone-in chicken thighs might take a little more time, but the meat stays extra moist.
 You can also use any leftover chicken you have for faster cooking.
 Though the recipe calls for frying, baking works just as well, takes a lot less effort, and means less greasy hands.

 Most recipes for pies leave those on a Paleo or gluten-free diet in the dust.
 Not these flaky beauties.
 The crust comes together in just a few minutes from a mixture of almond flour, arrowroot flour, coconut oil, and eggs.
 A hearty beef filling means these pies will be packed with plenty of protein and iron.
 It doesn’t hurt that they’re delicious either.

 For a vegetarian take on hand pies, try this spiced lentil version (be sure to use vegetable broth instead of chicken), and you'll basically feel like you're a customer at your favorite Indian restaurant.
 Lentils pack loads of fiber plus molybdenum.
 Moly what?
 It's a mineral that helps cells produce energy.